tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

                 atan(12345*i) * tan(67890*i)
 {% endhighlight %}

-The `for` loop, literally, does nothing useful.
+This new `for` loop does nothing useful.
 It performs a bunch of intense trigonometry calculations, only to discard the values when complete.
-Kind of like math exams 🙃.
+A pointless task that will add to the computational load of each frame.

 Run the game.
 You should experience a noticeable reduction in frame rate.
-Note, however, that the loop employs a random function, so the effect is erratic.
+Note, however, that the loop employs a random function, so the lag effect is erratic -- it may run anywhere between zero and 700 times in a single frame.
 In other words, the snake will move smoothly, but then randomly struggle before speeding up again.
 If you find that your computer is grinding to a near-halt, reduce the `700` to something a bit more manageable.
 Conversely, if everything seems to be running as smoothly as before, try doubling this value.
-You'll want to find some number where, roughly, the snake's average speed is halved.
+You'll want to find some number where, roughly, the snake's *average* speed is halved.

-Now, edit the `yspeed` variable, so that the snake immediately heads upward when the sketch runs.
-In addition to this edit, add an `if` statement to the bottom of your draw function, to record the total milliseconds that have elapsed upon the snake reaching the top edge.
+Now, edit the `yspeed` variable so that the snake immediately heads upward when the sketch runs.
+In addition to this edit, add an `if` statement to the bottom of your draw function to record the total milliseconds elapsed upon the snake reaching the top edge.

 {% highlight py %}
 ...